jondot/awesome-react-native/README.md

 * [react-native-segmented-view ★159](https://github.com/lelandrichardson/react-native-segmented-view) - Segmented View for React Native (with animation)
 * [react-native-cache-image ★158](https://github.com/remobile/react-native-cache-image) - A cache-image for react-native
 * [react-native-pulse-loader ★158](https://github.com/mastermoo/react-native-pulse-loader) - Tinder like loader for your React Native app
+* [stacks ★156](https://github.com/mobily/stacks) - Stacks: a set of layout components for building RN views blazingly fast ⚡, and with debug mode and design system grid you can investigate non-trivial visual issues.
 * [react-native-display ★155](https://github.com/sundayhd/react-native-display) - This module brings "Display: none" (css style) to turn on/off components from render.
 Using this module will improve your app performance and appearance with the enter/exit animations.
 * [RNParallax ★155](https://github.com/kyaroru/RNParallax) - A react native scroll view component with Parallax header
 * [react-native-checkbox ★154](https://github.com/sconxu/react-native-checkbox) - Checkbox component for React native